Creating a List of Direct Child Pages in Eleventy

 </x>

-The subpages-index element can be added to a layout or template:
+The subpages-index element can then be added to a layout or template:

 <subpages-index></subpages-index>